hatimwen/PoseCNN/README.md

    Same goes for line 116
    5. Adapt boost_python and boost_numpy in Cmake line 98/99 to your library name when using boost and python 3.5 it is boost_python27 and boost_numpy27 or symlink these to boots_python and boost_numpy.
    6. Create folder data and models under data/LOV and add or symlink the data and models into there

+### Notes on ABI Compatibility
+Either all packages used need to be built with gcc 4.8.5 or if some use gcc 5 or above all above packages need following line added to the compilation: -D_GLIBCXX_USE_CXX11_ABI=0
+ABI Compatibility issues will manifest themselves through the message "some_lib.so": undefined symbol: "some obfuscated coed snippet".
+The easiest to get this whole project to compile is to compile every package with the same gcc version.
+But take care, because per default opencv will be compiled with gcc 5.4 and will get included in various binaries.
+Check and make sure you link against your custom built binaries using `ldd your_binary.so`.
+To give you the above error already at compile time instead of runtime add following to the compile command: `-Wl,-z,defs`.

 ### Building
    1. Build kinect_fusion